draskell/nightnoon-hugo/content/posts/bass-permutations/bass-permutations.md

 The right hand isn't the focus of the exercise, just alternate fingers, or pick up-down-up-down if you're into the pick thing.

 In order to not read the permutations as you go it helps to think about it systematically.
 Start with the lowest number that you haven't played all the options then move to the next finger and do the same.
-From the beginning start on the first finger (1), then play the next one you haven't played (2) etc. When you get to the second permutation you have already played the third finger, so play the 4th, reversing the final two.
-Next you play the 1-3 starting with the other two notes in ascending order.
-Then the 1-3 start with the other notes in descending order.
-Now the 1-4 start with the other notes 2-3 in ascending order, then 1-4 start with the other notes descending 3-2.
+From the beginning start on the first finger (1), then play the next one you haven't played (2) etc. When you get to the second permutation you have already played the third finger (1-2-3-4), so play the 4th (1-2-4-3), reversing the final two.

-Now you've played all of the options starting with 1, start with 2 then the lowest unplayed, so 2-1 with the other two in ascending 3-4 etc etc.
+Next you play the 1-3 starting starting pair because you've already covered both 1-2 starts.
+The final two positions will start in ascending order, so 1-3-2-4.

-## Multi-string Option
+## Multi-string Options

+In order to reduce the cognitive load of figuring out the next permutation while playing it I found a useful option was to play the same permutation on each of the 4 strings.
+So start with 1-2-3-4 on the E, then A, then D, and finally G before going back to the E string for 1-2-4-3 etc.

-Move up a string with each permutation.
+Alteratively, a harder option once you have familiarity with the permutations is to move up a string with each permutation.
 First permutation (1-2-3-4) on the E string, next (1-2-4-3) on the A string etc.

 ## Add Some Rhythm

-Set a metronome super slow (40 BPM).
+Play with a metronome.
 Play one measure of quarter notes, one measure of eighths, one measure of quarter note triplets, and one measure of sixteenth notes.
 Then do the same backward:

 1/4 -> 8th -> 1/4 triplet -> 16th -> 16th -> 1/4 triplet -> 8th -> 1/4 -> repeat

 The trick here is to do this over the permutations.
 One permutation per measure, so first measure is a quarter note on fret 1, quarter on 2, quarter on 3, and a quarter on 4.
-Second measure is two 8ths on fret 1, two 8ths on fret 2, two 8ths on fret 4, and two 8ths on fret 3. ...
+Second measure is two 8ths on fret 1, two 8ths on fret 2, two 8ths on fret 4, and two 8ths on fret 3.

+Play slow (40 BPM) and record yourself to see how accurate you can be.
+Listen back to the recording to hear an honest (an in my case humbling) display of your timing.
+Alternatively, play fast and see if you can make it through without any obvious mistakes.

 ## Bonus: Python Script for Permutations